Anne Bissonnette, PhD

-Job/Research Area: Associate Professor, Material Culture and Curatorship, and Curator, Clothing and Textiles Collection.
+Job/Research Area: Professor, Material Culture and Curatorship, and Curator, Anne Lambert Clothing and Textiles Collection.

 Research Interests: Dr. Bissonnette is a dress historian, a museum curator and a designer.
-Her work is rooted in the fields of material culture studies and dress history.
-Her research explores fashion from the late eighteenth century to the present day, the cut and construction of clothing, how the body and clothes interact, and the convergence between art, fashion and science.
+Her work is rooted in the fields of material culture studies, more specifically in dress and textile history.
+Her research explores clothing and textile from the late eighteenth century to the present day, the cut and construction of clothing, how the body and clothes interact, and the convergence between art, fashion and science.

 On-going Research Project: “A Revolutionary Decade: Fashion & Material Culture in the 1790s”